 For ampullary adenocarcinoma, tumor/somatic molecular profiling to identify uncommon mutations is recommended for those individuals with locally advanced/metastatic disease who are candidates for treatment with anti-cancer therapy.
-Specifically, testing for potentially actionable somatic findings to include fusions (ALK, NRG1, NTRK, ROS1, FGFR2, RET), mutations (BRAF, BRCA1/2, KRAS, PALB2), amplifications (HER2), microsatellite instability (MSI), mismatch repair deficiency (dMMR) or TMB via an FDA-approved and/or validated NGS-based assay.
-For identifying RNA fusions, RNA sequencing assays are preferred.
+Specifically, testing for potentially actionable somatic findings including, but not limited to, fusions (ALK, NRG1, NTRK, ROS1, FGFR2, RET), mutations (BRAF, BRCA1/2, KRAS, PALB2), amplifications (HER2), MSI, dMMR or TMB via an FDA-approved and/or validated NGS-based assay is recommended.
+For identifying RNA fusions, RNA sequencing assays are preferred because gene fusions are better identified by RNA-based NGS.
 Testing on tumor tissue is preferable, but cfDNA testing can be considered if tumor tissue testing is not feasible.
-(NCCN Ampullary Adenocarcinoma, v1.2023).
+(NCCN Ampullary Adenocarcinoma, v2.2024)